$0 Malta — Quick-Start Checklist

 If you're currently fostering and need respite, the first step is always a conversation with your allocated FSWS social worker.
 Don't wait until you're in crisis -- raise respite as part of your regular case reviews.
 Some practical points worth knowing:

-- For children with severe disabilities, Dar tal-Providenza's residential respite is often more appropriate than placement with another foster carer, because the staff have specialist training and equipment.
+• For children with severe disabilities, Dar tal-Providenza's residential respite may be more appropriate than placement with another foster carer, because the organisation provides specialised care; ask it about the suitable referral route.

 Why Respite Matters for Long-Term Placements